NameIes/django-react-template/README.md

 This boilerplate/starter template will help you or you team to jump-start any new `Django + React` project.

+This template was designed for use on hosting (not VPS) on which it is impossible to install applications such as Docker, Nginx, Redis, etc.
+Of course, you can use this template on VPS and customize it yourself to work with similar applications.

 ## ✨ Features

 ### 🧑‍💻 Best Practices